 - Happiness – does your pet take joy in company and playtime or spend more time hiding?

-- Mobility – can your pet get up, enter and exit her litter tray, and walk around?
+- Mobility – can your pet get up, enter and exit its litter tray, and walk around?

 - Good Days vs. Bad Days – your cat has more bad days than good.

-If your cat scores below 35, you may need to consider euthanasia.
+If your cat scores above 35, you may need to consider euthanasia.
 Vets have a mantra: “better a month too early than an hour too late.”